jkh1/EBImage/README.md

 ## Installation

-The package is distributed as part of the [Bioconductor](http://bioconductor.org/packages/EBImage) project.
+This package is a fork of the [original](https://github.com/aoles/EBImage) that makes some variables from the image viewer available to Shiny apps.

-To install this package, start R and enter:
+To install this version of the package, start R and enter:

 ```
-install.packages("BiocManager")
-BiocManager::install("EBImage")
+library(devtools)
+install_github("jkh1/EBImage")
 ```
+Note that this may overwrite a preexisting EBImage installation.

 ## Documentation